microsoft/botframework-components/docs/create-packages.md

 When your package is added to a bot from Package Manager in Composer, the following steps happen:

 1. The package is installed using `nuget|npm install`.
-2. Your declarative files are merged using the [Bot Frameowork CLI's](https://github.com/microsoft/botframework-cli) `dialog:merge` command.
+2. Any declarative files in a folder named `exported` at the root of your package are merged using the [Bot Frameowork CLI's](https://github.com/microsoft/botframework-cli) `dialog:merge` command.
-    1. `dialog:merge` adds a copy of any dialog assets (.lu/.lg/.qna/.dialog files) in your package to the corresponding folding in the bot project.
+    1. `dialog:merge` adds a copy of any dialog assets (.lu/.lg/.qna/.dialog files) in your package to the `imported` folder in the bot project.
+3. Any schema files in the package are merged with the other schema files in the bot project.

 > Note: While testing and debugging your package, you may find it useful to manually install and merge your package from the command line, rather than from Composer.

 ## Declarative files in packages

 You can include declarative files (.dialog, .lu, .lg, or .qna) in your packages.
+Your declarative files **must** be in a folder named `exported` at the root of your package

 See the [Help and Cancel](/packages/HelpAndCancel) package for an example of a package containing a dialog.

 ## Components in packages

-The contents of your package are essentially the same as what you would create if you were [extending your bot with code](/docs/extending-with-code.md).
+The components in your package are essentially the same as what you would create if you were [extending your bot with code](/docs/extending-with-code.md).
 Just make sure you're using the `BotComponent` class to register your components.

 ### BotComponent